Art-of-Coding/global-events/README.md

 import IORedis from "ioredis";
 import GlobalEvents from "@art-of-coding/global-events";

+// Create a non-dedicated connection
-const connection = new IORedis();
+// You can use this connection elsewhere if you want const connection = new IORedis();

 const events = new GlobalEvents({
+  // Set the Redis connection
+  // This connection is duplicated internally to act
+  // as subscriber
   connection,
+  // An optional prefix
   prefix: "prefix:",
+  // Optional msgpackr configuration
   msgpackr: { structuredClone: true },
 });